Author name: Tom Feher, Esq.

 Tom Feher is the founding attorney of Feher Law APC, a California personal injury and employment law firm with offices in Torrance and Huntington Beach.
 He has recovered over $100 million for injured workers and accident victims across California.
 Tom is a trial attorney licensed to practice in all California state courts and focuses on complex personal injury, workplace discrimination, harassment, and wrongful termination cases.
 He offers free consultations to prospective clients.

-Average Spinal Injury Settlement in California (2026)
+Average Cervical Spine Injury Settlement in California (2026)

 How Much Can a Passenger in a Car Accident Get in California?
 (2026)